13 Visualising data with ggplot2

 mappings as per our requirement.
 For e.g. to change shape aesthetic with

-that of values available in data, we have scale_shape_identity()
+that of values available in data, we have scale_shape_identity() or to

-change shapes manually we have scale_shape_manual
+change shapes manually we have scale_shape_manual which takes a named

 vector.
 Readers are advised to go through these functions through their